MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 # about_Using

 ## Short description

-Allows you to indicate which namespaces are used in the session.
+Allows you to specify namespaces to use in the session.

 ## Long description

-The `using` statement allows you to specify which namespaces are used in the session.
-Adding namespaces simplifies usage of .NET classes and member and allows you to import classes from script modules and assemblies.
+The `using` statement allows you to specify namespaces to use in the session.
+Adding namespaces simplifies usage of .NET classes and members and allows you to import classes from script modules and assemblies.

 The `using` statements must come before any other statements in a script or module.
 No uncommented statement can precede it, including parameters.

 The `using` statement must not contain any variables.

-The `using` statement should not be confused with the `using:` scope modifier for variables.
+The `using` statement isn't the same as the `using:` scope modifier for variables.
 For more information, see [about_Remote_Variables](about_Remote_Variables.md).

 ## Namespace syntax

-To specify .NET namespaces from which to resolve types:
+To resolve types from a .NET namespace:

 ```
 using namespace <.NET-namespace>